KOMiKFi/capstone-komikfi/README.md

 Our stack is purely front-end.
 We build it in React Native on Expo platform.
 We used Redux for state management gl-react library for image processing.
 Reacr-native-view-shot for screen to capture the screenshot of the finished comic.

-### SAMPLES:

-Enjoy some sample comic stories that were made on our app.

 ### SET UP: